brieC/React-sign-up-form/README.md

 - submit button

 ## HOW TO OPEN THE PROJECT

+Make sure node.js is updated to the latest version (v17.1.0) for project to run.

 Step 1:
 Open your terminal and then type:

 $ git clone https://github.com/brieC/hearX.git

 Step 2:
-cd into the new folder and type:
+Create and cd into the new folder and type:

 $ npm install